 Surgeons at UI Hospitals and Clinics use robot-assisted surgery technology extensively, performing many procedures previously carried out by means of open surgery.
 The state-of-the-art da Vinci® robotic systems give surgeons greater range of motion and more precise control of instruments.

-Beginning in October 2012, several of our urogynecology services will be available for patients at Iowa River Landing.
+Several of our urogynecology services will be available for patients at Iowa River Landing.
 Located at the Coralville interchange on Interstate 80 (exit 242), UI Hospitals and Clinics - Iowa River Landing offers patients easy access, free parking, several amenities, and a state-of-the-art building for delivering outstanding patient care.